Served: 10 years

 Several firemen and citizens apprehended Ledford, though he resisted.
 The fireman and citizens turned Ledford over to Inspector Dulle, Detectives Hetterich and Mueller, and Officers Leonard and Johnson.
 They locked him up in the Butler County jail fearing that Ledford would be lynched if locked up in the Hamilton city jail.
 Dr. Edward Cook was called and he had Patrolman Lentz removed to Mercy Hospital.

 Hamilton Police Chief Charles Sticker signed a warrant against Ledford on Wednesday, August 7, 1918, for Murder of the 1st Degree.
-He was arraigned on Thursday morning, July 8th.
-On July 10th, Coroner Edward Cook examined 15 witnesses at his inquest and determined that Patrolman Lentz came to his end through homicidal violence by Ledford.
+He was arraigned on Thursday morning, August 8th.
+On August 10th, Coroner Edward Cook examined fifteen witnesses at his inquest and determined that Patrolman Lentz came to his end through homicidal violence by Ledford.

-Ledford was indicted for Murder in the 2nd Degree by the Butler County Grand Jury on September 13, 1918.
-At his subsequent arraignment on September 19th, Butler County Common Pleas Court Judge Walter S. Harlan said, “Never was there a clearer case of 1st Degree Murder.”.
+Ledford was indicted for Murder of the 2nd Degree by the Butler County Grand Jury on September 13, 1918.
+At his subsequent arraignment on September 19th, Butler County Common Pleas Court Judge Walter S. Harlan said, “Never was there a clearer case of 1st Degree Murder.”
 He was defended by Attorney Robert Shank, and pleaded Not Guilty.
 Judge Harlan set a trial date of September 24.

 The case was delayed and began on November 11, 1918, with Judge Clarence Murphy presiding.
 On the 22nd, a jury returned a guilty verdict for only Manslaughter.